-I wake to the sound of my alarm at 0610 and snooze it several times before finally staggering out of bed at 0630.
+I wake to the sound of my alarm at 0610 and snooze it several times.
+Finally, I stagger out of bed at 0630.
 I’ve never been a morning person, which makes my job as a General Surgical Registrar tricky at times.

 I call my husband quickly on the drive over.
-He’s in Sydney working as a nurse practitioner, and unfortunately not able to take leave from work to accompany me to my current placement.
+He’s in Sydney working as a nurse practitioner.
+Unfortunately, he’s not able to take leave from work to accompany me to my current placement.
 It’s the third time throughout our relationship that I’ve been sent rural, so I guess we should be used to it by now.
-We chat about our plans for the day – I have an elective afternoon operating list, and will also be the on-call after-hours Registrar tonight.
+We chat about our plans for the day.
+I have an elective afternoon operating list, and will also be the on-call after-hours Registrar tonight.

 I arrive on the surgical ward at 0700.
-My consultant was on-call for general surgical emergencies overnight, and I get a brief handover regarding the new overnight admissions from the night on-call Surgical Registrar.
+My consultant was on-call for general surgical emergencies overnight.
+I get a brief handover regarding the new overnight admissions from the night on-call Surgical Registrar.
 There are patients with cholecystitis, diverticulitis, and an elderly patient with a small bowel obstruction.

 We start the laparotomy at 0930.
-It was a closed loop bowel obstruction from a band adhesion.
-The bowel was still viable but had we left it until the afternoon, the patient would likely have had necrotic bowel and require a resection.
+It was a closed-loop bowel obstruction from a band adhesion.
+The bowel was still viable.
+However, had we left it until the afternoon, the patient would likely have had necrotic bowel and require a resection.
 That also means it’s a relatively quick operation, and we are finishing up at 1030.

 I then attend the hospital clinic (which I am now running late for).
-There are 26 patients booked in.
+26 patients are booked in.
 Two other Registrars and I see all of them by 1230.
-Most of the patients are post-operative – we perform wound reviews, remove sutures, prescribe antibiotics, and refer patients to see the surgical consultants if we have any concerns.
+Most of the patients are post-operative.
+Hence, we perform wound reviews, remove sutures, and prescribe antibiotics.
+We refer patients to see the surgical consultants if we have any concerns.

-The elective afternoon operative list start at 1300 – I grab a quick chicken wrap from the hospital kiosk and make it in time for my list, which consists of a couple of inguinal hernia repairs and a vasectomy.
+The elective afternoon operative list start at 1300.
+I grab a quick chicken wrap from the hospital kiosk and make it in time for my list.
+It consists of a couple of inguinal hernia repairs and a vasectomy.
 The cases are relatively uncomplicated.
-However, in between cases I check the CT for my post-operative ileus patient – and it looks concerning for a caecal volvulus (a surgical emergency)!
+However, in between cases I check the CT for my post-operative ileus patient.
+It turns out it looks concerning for a caecal volvulus (a surgical emergency)!
 We review the imaging with the Radiologist and the treating consultant, and we book the patient for an exploratory laparotomy.
 Whilst waiting for theatres to send for the patient, I make sure he is adequately resuscitated with intravenous fluids, adequately consented, I also contact his next-of-kin, and get our stoma nurse to site him.

 We commence the laparotomy.
-It’s initially a difficult case due to the fact that the patient had a previous operation one week prior for a separate pathology, and there are quite a few adhesions.
+It’s initially a difficult case due to the fact that the patient had a previous operation one week prior for a separate pathology.
+There are quite a few adhesions.
 My consultant is scrubbed in with me due to the potential complexity.
 We confirm the patient has a caecal volvulus, and proceed to perform a right hemicolectomy.
-We are happy with the patient’s condition during the operation, and decide to perform an anastomosis rather than giving the patient a stoma.
+We are happy with the patient’s condition during the operation.
+Therefore, we decide to perform an anastomosis rather than giving the patient a stoma.

 After we finish the case, I run to ED to see a consult.
 It is a 30 year old lady with a non-lactational breast abscess.
 She is clinically well, and easy to sort out, requiring ultrasound-guided aspiration as an outpatient.

-I also see the ward consult, an 80 year old lady with multiple medical comorbidities, admitted under the geriatric team with pneumonia.
+I also see the ward consult, an 80-year-old lady with multiple medical comorbidities.
+She has been admitted under the geriatric team with pneumonia.
 The consult is for PR bleeding from prolapsing haemorrhoids.
-She is not bleeding when I see her, but will require anaesthetic review and a colonoscopy and haemorrhoidectomy during day hours.
+She is not bleeding when I see her.
+However, she will require anaesthetic review and a colonoscopy and haemorrhoidectomy during day hours.

 I then head back to theatres to proceed with a laparoscopic appendicectomy, which we begin at approximately 2030.
-The patient unfortunately had perforated his appendix, so I have to perform an extensive washout to prevent a post-operative collection.
-During the case, I get called regarding a new ED referral, as well as a call from the ward JMO regarding an unwell ENT patient.
+Unfortunately, the patient had perforated his appendix.
+Therefore, I have to perform an extensive washout to prevent a post-operative collection.
+During the case, I get a call regarding a new ED referral, as well as a call from the ward JMO regarding an unwell ENT patient.

-I check that the ENT patient and all my post op patients are ok – which they are.
+I check that the ENT patient and all my post-op patients are ok – which they are.
 Being able to make an almost immediate improvement in patients’ lives is one of the things I love about my job.
 I then head to ED to see the patient.
-It’s a 60 year old lady with likely biliary colic.
-She lives a two hour drive from the hospital, so I admit her for analgesia and an abdominal ultrasound in the morning.
+It’s a 60-year-old lady with likely biliary colic.
+She lives a two-hour drive from the hospital.
+I admit her for analgesia and an abdominal ultrasound in the morning.

-I get home at around 2315, get into my PJs, check the on-call phone to make sure I haven’t missed any calls, before setting my alarm and getting into bed.
-I never sleep well when I’m on call.
+I get home at around 2315 and get into my PJs.
+Then, I check the on-call phone to make sure I haven’t missed any calls, before setting my alarm and getting into bed.
+In fact, I never sleep well when I’m on call.
 I’m not supposed to get called overnight unless it’s a life-threatening emergency, but I still never sleep easily.